eip-home/eip-headers/draft-eip-headers-definitions.md

    - 0 0 Skip if not implemented
    - 1 Content might change at every hop

-   EIP code needs (eventually) to be allocated by IANA for the time being we use 11110, so overall the Option Type is
+   (eventually) EIP code needs to be allocated by IANA for the time being we use 11110, so overall the Option Type is

    0x3E	001	11110	RFC3692-style Experiment

-   NB current IANA allocation for Option Types starting with 001 is (see https://www.iana.org/assignments/ipv6-parameters/ipv6-parameters.xhtml)
+   NB the current IANA allocation for Option Types starting with 001 is (see https://www.iana.org/assignments/ipv6-parameters/ipv6-parameters.xhtml)

    32 possible Option Types starting with 001